Snow

 ogenty8036@sdsu.edu

-Alex Busalacchi is pursuing an MS degree in Applied Mathematics at San Diego State University.
-Project: Modeling microbiome and black band disease in coral reef.
+Odympe Genty is pursuing an MS degree in Applied Mathematics at San Diego State University.
+Project: Modeling the climate effect on dengue transmission in Nepal.

 plenz0730@sdsu.edu

-Thomas Rodriguez is pursuing an MS degree in Applied Mathematics at San Diego State University.
-Project: Modeling COVID-19 Infections.
+Peter Lenz is pursuing an MS degree in Applied Mathematics at San Diego State University.
+Project: Math-Model Informed Neural Netowork (MINN) to predict reproduction number of infectious diseases.

 ALYSSA WILHELM, B.S.